 We actually spent most of the day in the villa, but after a relaxing day we went back to the main areas of the resort for our last sundowner and dinner of this trip.
 (More discussion of dining on property here.)
-We returned to the villa and found this nice surprise waiting for us.
+After returning to the villa and found this nice surprise waiting for us:

 We had a relatively early morning since we had to check out and begin the journey back to Male then onward towards home.
 We had made arrangements to have our baggage picked up and taken to the speedboat, we got a little breakfast and then we were off, first to Kooddoo by boat, then a one stop flight to Male.

 I was very happy to have experienced the Park Hyatt Maldives.
 It is a great place to visit.
 It is very difficult to get to, and it is rather expensive.
 The Maldives are so unique, I’ve never been anywhere else quite like it.
-I am not planning another trip here imminently, but I do hope to return to the Maldives sometime, and I would love to return to the Park Hyatt.
+I am not planning another trip here imminently, but I do hope to return to the Maldives someday.
+Where there are other great options, I would love to return to the Park Hyatt.

 Our stay was not flawless, but it was very good.
 Any issues we had were minor, and were quickly resolved.